Core Questions

 Rattling for transients

-Rattling relates a local property of a state to its weight in the global steady-state distribution.
+[I like yours, but can you tie it in with the above, and also make it a bit less technical?
+Also I think can drop first 2 sentences as they are repeats] Rattling relates a local property of a state to its weight in the global steady-state distribution.
 The Markov chain theory of rattling shows that this local property suffices to predict the global weight of a state when the local part varies enough over the states of the system.
-This view of rattling may hold even when the global steady-state distribution is replaced by a finite-time distribution.
+Does this view of rattling hold even when the global steady-state distribution is replaced by a finite-time distribution?

 Rattling workflow